Obtaining a heap dump

 String.intern() method.
 It’s best to add this call where duplicate strings are generated, or where these strings are assigned to permanent data structures (e.g. in constructors).

 To get suggestions on how to modify the code to address each concrete problem with duplicate strings, click on the “What can I do …” link:

 In the subsection that follows, JXRay presents the familiar reverse reference chains leading to the biggest clusters of duplicate strings.
 When the problematic objects are unreachable (garbage), it attempts to find clusters of similar live strings – they may give you a clue about the source of such strings.

 In the example below, 13,885K, or 2.8% of the used heap, is the overhead (waste) due to the duplication of strings reachable via the reference chain unfolded below.
-That is, if we interned all these strings, our heap consumption will be reduced by 2.8 per cent.
-The number 134660 is the number of duplicate strings referenced by this reference chain, and 100% is the percentage of stirngs that are duplicate relative to all the strings reachable via this reference chain.
-In this case, all the strings have duplicates (but this is not always the case).
+That is, if we interned all these strings, our heap usage will be reduced by 2.8 per cent.
+The number 134660 is the number of duplicate strings referenced by this reference chain, and 100% is the percentage of strings that are duplicate, relative to all the strings reachable via this reference chain.
+In this case, all the strings have duplicates.
 The “(10 unique)” means that if all the copies were eliminated, we will see only 10 unique strings here.
 If you click on this line, it will expand, presenting a table with several specimens of the duplicate strings in this cluster.

 Object x.
 Then, depending on the number of objects to store, this code would set